IngeniozIT/php-math/README.md

 use IngeniozIT\Math\Vector;
 ```

 :star: This class could be completed with more vector operations (multiplication, substraction, angle calculation, ...).
-Feel free to join in.
+Feel free to join in. :star:

 ### static distance(array $pointA, array $pointB): float
 Get the distance between two points.